-One of rhe best things we ever did was to get a volunteer tour guide in Tokyo.
-It was during our first trip to the city, and we have now been to Tokyo numerous times, that we got ourselves a volunteer tour guide, and what a lovely man he was.
+One of the best things we ever did when we first visited Japan over 11 years ago, was to get a volunteer tour guide in Tokyo.
+It was during our first trip to the city, and we have now been to Tokyo and many other areas of Japan numerous times.
+Because Japan was so new to us, and we read about this service, we decided to get ourselves a volunteer tour guide, and what a lovely man he was.
 It was an amazing way to learn that Tokyo does not have to be an expensive place to visit if you know what the locals know.
 It was also our way of discovering some of the very diverse and surprising districts in Tokyo.

 Our volunteer tour guide in Tokyo showed us how to get the Suica pass for the railways and convenience stores, how to order food in locals cafes, and explained a lot of things to us that you would never read about in guide books.
 We set the agenda for what we wanted to see and to do, and he added some things that we didn’t know or expect, and this has led to our lifelong love of Tokyo.

 Our volunteer tour guide was an older retired man who was very proud of his city.
 He was delightful, knowledgeable and it was like a free walking tour of Tokyo, with benefits.
 He shocked us as he led us through the love hotels district, explaining that this is a typical area for Japanese men to visit and that our shock was just one of many cultural differences.
 He also explained about how to drink sake, and to play pachinko that crazy and noisy gambling game that can be seen everywhere, and lots of interesting historical and cultural things about Tokyo.

 Tokyo is such a big and diverse city, that each and every time you go it would be a good idea to discover a little more from a volunteer tour guide.